pacphi/make-onboarding-suck-less/scripts/tanzu/aws/MESH.md

 ENABLE_AUTOSCALER: false
 EOF

-tanzu cluster create --file zoolabs-workload-1.yaml tanzu cluster create --file zoolabs-workload-2.yaml
+tanzu cluster create --file zoolabs-workload-1.yml tanzu cluster create --file zoolabs-workload-2.yml

+tanzu cluster scale zoolabs-workload-1 --worker-machine-count 3
+tanzu cluster scale zoolabs-workload-2 --worker-machine-count 3
 ```
 > You'll want to change a few of the values for the properties of each cluster's configuration above; minimally `CLUSTER_NAME` and `AWS_SSH_KEY_NAME`.
-It'll take ~10-12 minutes to provision the supporting infrastructure for each cluster.
+Also, it's worth mentioning that you'll want to specify a `NODE_MACHINE_TYPE` that has at least 4 CPU.
+It'll take ~15-20 minutes to provision the supporting infrastructure and scale the worker nodes for each cluster.

 Obtain the new workload cluster kubectl configuration.